lima-akter-p/Assign-11-client/README.md

 - Authentication System (JWT / Firebase Auth)

-⭐# Core Features
+⭐ Core Features

-🔐 - Role-based system (Admin, Creator, User)
+🔐  Role-based system (Admin, Creator, User)

-🏆 - Create and participate in contests
+🏆  Create and participate in contests

-✔️ -  Admin approves or rejects contests
+✔️  Admin approves or rejects contests

-🔁 - Creator can update or delete contests
+🔁  Creator can update or delete contests

-🎁 - Prize and winner declaration system
+🎁  Prize and winner declaration system

-👤 - Admin can change user roles
+👤  Admin can change user roles

-📊  - Dashboard for each role
+📊   Dashboard for each role

-📦# Dependencies
+📦 Dependencies

-- react
+ react
-- react-router
+react-router
-- axios
+ axios
-- firebase
+ firebase
-- tailwindcss
+ tailwindcss
-- dotenv
+ dotenv
-- express
+ express
-- mongoose
+mongoose

 You can copy dependencies from your package.json later.

-🧭# How to Run the Project Locally
+🧭 How to Run the Project Locally

 ## Follow these steps:

-1️⃣ - Clone  repository
+1️⃣ -Clone  repository

-2️⃣ - Openfo lder
+2️⃣  Openfo lder

-3️⃣ - Install dependencies
+3️⃣  Install dependencies
 npm install

-4️⃣ - Create .env file (if needed)
+4️⃣ - Create .env file

 ## Add keys like: